Freshwater Molluscan Shells /

 Pleurocera canaliculatum (Say, 1821) (?)
 "Hornshell"

 Many species and varieties, or one variable species?
-Those in the upper Tennessee River, in Watts Bar and Chickamauga Lakes (upper images, left and right respectively) may be smooth, and/or nodular, and/or shouldered, to varying degrees.
-Those in Kentucky Lake, on the lower Tennessee River (left) are more uniformly conical and nodular, with spiral cords usually present on the base of the body whorl, and often lack a spiral color band.
+Those in the upper Tennessee River, in Watts Bar and Chickamauga Lakes (upper images, left and right respectively) may be smooth, and/or nodular, and/or shouldered.
+Those in Kentucky Lake, on the lower Tennessee River (left) are more uniformly conical and nodular, with spiral cords on the base of the body whorl, and may not have a spiral color band.

 Pleurocera canaliculatum(?)
 (Say, 1821)